Phoenix Super LPG Fuel Masters: 2022–present: Rebuilding with Jason Perkins

+Phoenix Fuel Masters' logo used from 2024 to 2025.

 After the 2022 Philippine Cup, Matthew Wright's contract with Phoenix ended, and on September 2, 2022, he left the team to move to Japan's B.League.
 On January 18, 2023, the team traded Sean Anthony as well as Jake Pascual to the NLEX Road Warriors as part of a larger trade which saw the Fuel Masters acquire Jjay Alejandro and Raul Soyud for the TNT Tropang Giga.
 While the team was able to make the playoffs in both the 2022–23 Commissioner's Cup and 2023 Governors' Cup, the team still wasn't able to get through quarterfinals on both occasions.

 In the PBA season 48 draft, the team used their sixth pick to select Kenneth Tuffin and then selected Raffy Verano and Ricci Rivero in the second round.
 The team also re-signed numerous players, including Jason Perkins to a max contract, but did lose Encho Serrano after he decided to move to the regional Maharlika Pilipinas Basketball League.
 For the 2023–24 PBA Commissioner's Cup, the team reinforced with Johnathan Williams as their import.
 The team finished with their best result since their semifinals run in 2020, a fourth-place finish with an 8–3 record, giving them the twice-to-beat advantage.
 In the quarterfinals, Phoenix was matched against the Meralco Bolts.
 Despite losing the first game, Phoenix utilized the advantage to win the second game and advance to the semifinals for the first time in just over three years.
 They then played against the Magnolia Chicken Timplados Hotshots, who they lost to in four games of the best-of-five series.
 They weren't able to replicate that performance in the following 2024 PBA Philippine Cup, where they missed the playoffs after falling to 11th place in eliminations.

 In the PBA season 49 draft, Phoenix selected Kai Ballungay with the fourth pick.
 They then traded Javee Mocon to the NLEX Road Warriors to acquire Ato Ular.
 Unfortunately, the team didn't make the playoffs in all three conferences of the 2024–25 season, which led to the Fuel Masters having possession of the second pick of the upcoming PBA season 50 draft.
 During the 2025 off-season, the team traded Larry Muyang, who had an indefinite ban from the PBA, to Converge, and acquired Evan Nelle from the NorthPort Batang Pier.
 A day later, the team ended up trading their second pick to the Converge FiberXers for Bryan Santos and the eighth pick in the upcoming draft.
 Phoenix would use that eighth pick to select Will Gozum.

+On January 20, 2026, they tapped Charles Tiu as their new head coach and, at the same time, reverted their team name back to Phoenix Super LPG Fuel Masters.